Blog Post December 9, 2025 | 14 minutes read

 4. Align attributes and tags to search filters

 You already know — if your products aren’t searchable, they’re not shoppable.
-Your listings need to match how customers filter and search for them.
-It starts with aligning product attributes and tags to search filters.
+Your listings need to match how customers use filters and search for similar products.
+It starts with aligning product attributes and tags to search filtering options.

-Make sure you consistently format attributes (like color, size and materials) and metadata (like category and brand) and match them to filters used in online marketplaces and in ecommerce in general.
+Make sure you consistently format attributes (like color, size and materials) and metadata (like subcategories and brand) and match them to filters used in online marketplaces and in ecommerce in general.

-Doing so gets rid of friction in the buying journey, making it easier than ever to buy your products.
+Doing so gets rid of friction in the buying journey, making it easier than ever for customers to use sorting options properly, click through and buy your products.

 5. Use channel-specific formatting and compliance

-Every ecommerce platform has its own rules, from Shopify and Amazon to Walmart, Target and niche platforms like Etsy.
-Your product listings need to adhere to each platform’s formatting and compliance requirements.
+Every ecommerce site has its own rules, from Shopify and Amazon to Walmart, Target and niche platforms like Etsy.
+The product listings on your web page need to adhere to each platform’s formatting and compliance requirements.

-A one-size-fits-all approach to product listings simply won’t cut it.
+A one-size-fits-all approach to optimizing product listing pages simply won’t cut it.
 Different marketplaces and retailers may all require titles, descriptions and photos, but the specifics can vary wildly:

-• Specific character limits for titles and descriptions
+• Specific character limits for headers, titles and descriptions

 • Unique product identifiers (like GTINs or SKUs)